ilovepku/sean-lee-portfolio/src/pages/projects/eloqua.md

   [
-    "Multi layered many-to-many, one-to-many related data(speaker-theme-speech-text-audio) stored on Firebase Firestore for easier content updates.", "Full control of the player from notification bar/lockscreen with Media Session API", "State management with React Hooks and Context API (replaced Redux)", "Speeches filterable by speaker, theme, or just a custom keyword.", "Common features like playlist, favorites list, loop/random toggle, playback speed switch, dark mode", ]
+    "Multi layered many-to-many, one-to-many related data(speaker-theme-speech-text-audio) stored on Firebase Firestore for easier content updates.", "Full control of the player from notification bar/lockscreen with Media Session API", "State management with React Hooks and Context API (replacing Redux)", "Speeches filterable by speaker, theme, or just a custom keyword.", "Common features like playlist, favorites list, loop/random toggle, playback speed switch, dark mode", ]
 techs: ["React", "Firebase", "Redux", "MaterialUI"]
+testimonial:
+  {
+    text: "Sean opened the doors for me to pursue my new career in web development.
+He’s been providing constant support in the process of building Eloqua - an app of our joint effort.
+I’m impressed by the flexibility and tenacity he showed throughout this journey.
+He has the patience to clarify my silly doubts as a beginner, and the ingenuity to tackle tricky problems.
+Eloqua would be impossible without Sean’s close instruction and supervision.",
+    avatar: ../../images/layla.jpg,
+    person: "Layla",
+    position: "Web Developer",
+    company: "Part-time Freelancer",
+  }
 ---

 ### Table of Contents